devashree-shukla/SwiftMacro/README.md

 - Every macro will have one or more roles - defined as part of [attributes](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes) like [@freestanding](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes#freestanding) / [@attached](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes)

+# Roles of a Macro

+Currently there are 7 roles available

+1. Creates a piece of code that returns a value `@freestanding(expression)
+`

+2. Creates one or more declarations `@freestanding(declaration)
+`

+3. Adds new declarations alongside the declaration it’s applied to `@attached(peer)
+`

+4. Adds accessors to a property
+`@attached(accessor)
+`

+5. Adds attributes to the declarations in the type/extension it’s applied to `@attached(memberAttribute)
+`

+6. Adds new declarations inside the type/extension it’s applied to `@attached(member)
+`

+7. Adds conformances to the type/extension it’s applied to `@attached(conformance)
+`

 # Use cases

 - URL object